daytonaio/content/guides/20241205_building_a_link_shortener_with_fasthtml_and_dub.co.md

 ## TL;DR

-### 1. Daytona Setup
+- **Daytona Setup**: Learn how to configure a Daytona workspace, which provides isolated and efficient environments for development.

-Learn how to configure a Daytona workspace for isolated and efficient development.
+This setup ensures that your projects do not interfere with one another, allowing for a smoother development experience.

-### 2. FastHTML Integration
+- **FastHTML Integration**: Discover how to build a clean and responsive landing page using FastHTML.

-Build a clean and responsive landing page using FastHTML with server-rendered output.
+This framework enables server-rendered output, ensuring fast load times and improved SEO for your web application.

-### 3. Dub.co API Integration
+- **Dub.co API Integration**: Understand how to incorporate external API calls to generate and manage shortened links.

-Incorporate external API calls to generate and manage shortened links.
+This integration allows your application to leverage the capabilities of the Dub.co API for effective link management.

-### 4. Deployment
+- **Deployment**: Follow the steps to deploy the final application to a production-ready environment, such as **Render**.

-Deploy the final application to a production-ready environment, such as **Render**.
+This process will make your link shortener accessible to users in a live setting.

 ---